joanbm/nvidia-470xx-linux-mainline/README.md

 # Kernel parameters

-Once the driver is installed, additionally add the following parameters to your kernel command line: `module_blacklist=nouveau,nova_core nvidia-drm.modeset=1`
+If once the driver is installed, you run into conflicts with Nouveau, add the following parameters to your kernel command line: `module_blacklist=nouveau,nova_core`